CPA Exam Pass Rates | [Updated for 2025]

 CPA Exam Pass Rates by University

 The National Association of State Boards of Accountancy (NASBA) releases reports on CPA Exam pass rates at the top universities with accounting programs.
-Here are the top 10 programs with the highest CPA Exam pass rates, based on when this ranking was last published in 2023.
+Here are the top 10 programs with the highest CPA Exam pass rates, based on when this ranking was last published.

 *source: The NASBA Report on the CPA Exam: “Candidate Performance on the Uniform CPA Examination”